Stormstown, Pennsylvania

-Stormstown is a census-designated place (CDP) in Centre County, Pennsylvania, United States.
+Stormstown is a census-designated place (CDP) in Halfmoon Township, Centre County, Pennsylvania, United States.
 It is part of the State College, Pennsylvania Metropolitan Statistical Area.
 The population was 2,366 at the 2010 census.
 Its population grew nearly 48% between 2000 and 2010, due largely to the development of several new neighborhoods in the area.

 Geography

 Stormstown is located in southwestern Centre County in northern Halfmoon Township, in the Halfmoon Valley with Bald Eagle Mountain to the northwest.
 The CDP extends southwest to include the hamlet of Centennial.
 Pennsylvania Route 550 passes through the community, leading northeast 4 mi to Atherton Street (former U.S. Route 322) at a point 6 mi west of the center of State College.
 From Centennial, a road leads northwest over Bald Eagle Mountain 2 mi to Port Matilda and 3 mi to Interstate 99.